Eschatologue/CM_wiki/docs/class/barbarian/zealot.md

 ---
-title: Path of the Zealot
+title: Path of the Zealot (Barbarian Subclass)
 ---

 # Path of the Zealot